Subscribe

 invest in strength more than weakness

-This drives home the idea of separating upsides from downsides, strengths from weaknesses, then deciding using and further investing in your greatest upsides and strengths, while using downside as constraint to design around, or possibly a veto in extreme cases.
+This drives home the idea of separating upsides from downsides, strengths from weaknesses, then further investing in your greatest upsides and strengths, while using downside as constraint to design around, or possibly a veto in extreme cases.

 Decide using ≤ 3 key dimensions

 I pulled a trick earlier.
-It was necessary to make the decision clear.
-You might not have noticed, but you’ll want to do it intentionally.
+It was necessary to arrive at a clear decision.
+You might not have noticed at the time, but you’ll want to do it intentionally.

 In the first example of whether to implement feature X or Y, I boiled it down to “both increase sales, but only one also increases differentiation.”
-Sure, when things are simple, the choice is clear.
+Of course when things are simple, the choice is clear.
 But the choice wasn’t so clear from the text that preceded the summary.
-And surely there are other considerations such as: how long would it take to implement, do we have the right team assembled, and what is the likelihood of abject failure.
-Why was it valid to boil it down to such a simple decision?
+And surely there are other considerations such as: how long will it take to implement, do we have the right team assembled, and what is the likelihood of abject failure.
+Why was it valid to boil it down to such a simple statement, and thus an obvious decision?

-In one sense, this can’t be valid.
+On its face, this can’t be valid.
 Any simplification that ignores a dozen important dimensions can’t be an accurate model of the problem!
-However, if you don’t over-simplify, you will never reach a firm and clear decision.
+However, if you don’t intentionally over-simplify, you will never reach a firm and clear decision.

 What a lot of voters do, perhaps unconsciously, is select a few issues for which they posses a special affinity, and vote on only those.
 So for example, someone might select “elections are corrupted by money” as a key issue, and therefore support Bernie Sanders even if they agree quietly that his economic plan doesn’t add up.
 Or someone might select “social justice” as a key issue, and therefore support Hillary Clinton (and the justices she will appoint), even if they agree it can’t be appropriate to delete emails that are under subpoena.
 Or someone might want to “throw a bomb into the institution of government” and elect Donald Trump, even if they agree he has and will continue to say and do atrocious things.

 This sort of simplification is logical, and necessary.
-We’ve talked about this before in the context of SaaS metrics.
+We’ve talked about this before in the context of SaaS metrics and as a component of great strategy.
 We sometimes have to be so simple as to be reductive, so we can make a clear decision.

 Here are two tools that use this insight to arrive at good decisions: